print logo

 What is MaRTy?

 MaRTy was developed at Arizona State University in response to a lack of instrumentation that could accurately capture the thermal load—or total stress due to heat—on the human body.
-MRT is distinct from, though highly related to, the two most common metrics used to measure the Urban Heat Island Effect (UHI): air and land surface temperature.
+MRT is distinct from, though related to, the two most common metrics used to measure the Urban Heat Island Effect (UHI): air and land surface temperature.
 Land surface and air temperatures are useful metrics for large-scale urban heat mitigation plans, however, they have some critical limitations.
-To implement cooling solutions in cities that target improving the comfort of pedestrians, we must study urban heat on the hyper-local scale.
+To implement cooling solutions that improve the comfort of pedestrians in urban settings, we must study urban heat on the hyper-local scale.

 Both urbanization and climate change are increasing the intensity of extreme heat events.
-We cannot control when we will have heat waves, but we can control how we build our cities, and urban planners have the ability to reduce the temperature that pedestrians experience during extreme heat events.
-MaRTy is a tool that informs us on how the built environment can exacerbate heat, the effectiveness of heat mitigation technologies and strategies, and the value of cool spaces on extremely hot day.
+We cannot control when we will have heat waves, but we can control how we build our cities, and urban planners have the ability to provide cooling solutions for pedestrians during extreme heat events.
+MaRTy is a tool that helps explore how the built environment can exacerbate heat, the effectiveness of heat mitigation technologies and strategies, and the value of cool spaces on extremely hot day.

 Meet-MaRTy-V5.pngIllustration by Fiona McLaughlin